Lazy-256/PoshZabbixTools/docs/Functions/Get-ZabbixTemplate.md

 ```

 ### -GroupId
-Specifies one or more hosts by group id.
+Specifies one or more templates by group id.
 You can type multiple group ids (separated by commas).

 ```yaml